clean-code-craft-tcq-4/stream-line-Aarthi2212/README.md

 ## Considerations

-By Default 50 Readings will be sent, if the total number of readings is not configured.
+By Default 50 Readings will be sent, if the total number of readings is not configured or given negative or not a whole number or zero

 Temperature and SOC are taken.
 The range for temperature sensor considered is -100 to 100.
 The range for SOC considered is 0 to 100.